 Double-check all of the tank's environmental conditions regularly.
 Be diligent about maintaining ideal conditions to keep your hermit crabs as healthy and happy as possible.
 Under proper care, hermit crabs can live for a surprisingly long time, some even reaching 30 years old and beyond.

 - Generally, two or three small hermit crabs can live comfortably in a 20-gallon tank.
 You will need a larger tank—about 40 gallons— if you have several crabs or full-grown crabs.

 - Maintain the tank at 75 percent to 85 percent relative humidity.
 If the environment is too warm, it may also be too dry for a hermit crab.
 Purchase a hygrometer so you can easily and accurately monitor the humidity.

 - Check the temperature in your crab's enclosure.
 Make sure it isn't too high or too low, doesn't have hot spots, and doesn't fluctuate too much between day and night.
 Aim for temperatures between 75 F and 85 F.

 - Feed your hermit crabs daily and offer a varied diet.
 Proteins like shrimp, krill, and bloodworms or mealworms and the occasional unseasoned meat or chicken treat—raw or cooked—are a good foundation.
 Fruits and vegetables that have been washed with dechlorinated water are good as well.
 Many hermit crabs enjoy apples, bananas, blueberries, broccoli, carrots, corn, grapes, mango, and spinach.
-Avoid commercial pellets and any foods with preservatives or salts.
+Avoid any foods with preservatives or salts.

 - Provide two bowls of water for your crabs.
 One should be fresh water that has a dechlorinator to make sure it's free of chlorine.
 You can buy it at any pet store that carries fish supplies.
 The other bowl should be saltwater created using the same aquarium salt used for keeping marine fish.
 Do not use other forms like table salt or Epsom salts as these will harm your crabs.